MW 14.9x10 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets pose a threat, if swallowed, which is particularly important in the context of children's health.
-Additionally, small elements of these devices have the potential to be problematic in medical diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
+It's also worth noting that small elements of these products can hinder the diagnostic process when they are in the body.

 Neodymium magnets can attract to each other, pinch the skin, and cause significant swellings.